slatedocs/slate/source/index.md

 events to Google Analytics, not the standard pageviews.

-After you have your code (hint: it starts with UA-), flip on the Google Analytics integration in Astronomer, and paste in your Tracking ID.
+After you have your code (hint: it starts with UA-), flip on the Google Analytics integration in Astronomer, open up the credential window by clicking on 'Google Analytics', the and paste in your Tracking ID.

 ### Step 3 - Sign up for [Keen IO](https://keen.io/signup?source=astronomer)

 We’re going to push our data to Keen IO, which gives you ad-hoc query capability, and is free at low volume.
-After you sign up, turn on Keen IO in Astronomer, paste in your Project ID and Write Key.
+After you sign up, turn on Keen IO in Astronomer, paste in your Project ID and Write Key in the window that pops up when you click 'Keen IO.'

 ``` json
 {